unacms/una-mobile-app/README.md

 This is a modified README to indicate this will be future MSR Apps

+Testing this should only appear in the dev_tests branch

 # UNA Mobile Apps

 This is source code of UNA mobile apps for iOS and Android based on ReactNative.